nhairs/nserver/docs/index.md

 In the case of bug reports, please help us help you by following best practices [^1^](https://marker.io/blog/write-bug-report/) [^2^](https://www.chiark.greenend.org.uk/~sgtatham/bugs.html).

 In the case of feature requests, please provide background to the problem you are trying to solve so to help find a solution that makes the most sense for the library as well as your usecase.
 Before making a feature request consider looking at my (roughly written) [design notes](https://github.com/nhairs/nserver/blob/main/DESIGN_NOTES.md).

-## Contributing
-I am still working through open source licencing and contributing, so not taking PRs at this point in time.
-Instead raise and issue and I'll try get to it as soon a feasible.

 ## Licence
 This project is licenced under the MIT Licence - see [`LICENCE`](https://github.com/nhairs/nserver/blob/main/LICENCE).